HAT: Hybrid Attention Transformer for Image Restoration: Related Work

 \subsection{Image Super-Resolution}

 Since SRCNN~\cite{srcnn_eccv} first introduces deep convolution neural networks (CNNs) to the image SR task and obtains superior performance over conventional SR methods, numerous deep networks~\cite{srcnn_tpami,fsrcnn,pixelshuffle,vdsr,edsr,rdn,rcan,san,han,nlsn,swinir,edt} have been proposed for SR to further improve the reconstruction quality.
 For instance, many methods apply more elaborate convolution module designs, such as residual block~\cite{srgan,edsr} and dense block~\cite{esrgan,rdn}, to enhance the model representation ability.
 Several works explore more different frameworks like recursive neural network~\cite{drcn,drrn} and graph neural network~\cite{ignn}.
-To improve perceptual quality, \cite{srgan,esrgan,ranksrgan,realesrgan} introduce adversarial learning to generate more realistic results.
+To improve perceptual quality, \cite{srgan,esrgan,ranksrgan,realesrgan,femasr} introduce adversarial learning to generate more realistic results.
 By using attention mechanism, \cite{rcan,san,rnan,nlrn,han,nlsn} achieve further improvement in terms of reconstruction fidelity.
 Recently, a series of Transformer-based networks~\cite{ipt,swinir,edt} are proposed and constantly refresh the state-of-the-art of SR task, showing the powerful representation ability of Transformer.

-To better understand the working mechanisms of SR networks, several works \cite{lam,ddr,faig,dropoutSR,srga} are proposed to analyze and interpret the SR networks.
-LAM~\cite{lam} adopts the integral gradient method to explore which input pixels contribute most to the final performance.
+To deepen the understanding of SR networks, several studies \cite{lam,ddr,faig,dropoutSR,srga,cem} are conducted to analyze and interpret their working mechanism.
+LAM~\cite{lam} adopts the integral gradient method to explore which input pixels contribute to the final performance.
 DDR~\cite{ddr} reveals the deep semantic representations in SR networks based on deep feature dimensionality reduction and visualization.
-FAIG~\cite{faig} is proposed to find discriminative filters for specific degradations in blind SR. \cite{dropoutSR} introduces channel saliency map to demonstrate that Dropout can help prevent co-adapting for real SR networks.
+FAIG~\cite{faig} is proposed to find discriminative filters for specific degradations in blind SR. \cite{dropoutSR} introduces channel saliency map to show that Dropout can help prevent co-adapting for real SR networks.
 SRGA~\cite{srga} aims to evaluate the generalization ability of SR methods.
-In this work, we exploit LAM~\cite{lam} to analyse and understand the behavior of SR networks.
+CEM~\cite{cem} interprets the low-level vision models based on causal effect theory.
+In this work, we exploit LAM~\cite{lam} and CEM~\cite{cem} to analyze and understand the behavior of different networks.